skylite21/docker-ssh-tmux/README.md

 ```
 then: su student; and start tmux.

-if its already running and you want rw:
+If its already running and you want rw:
 ```
 su student zsh -c "tmux a”
 ```